harishmuh/Travel-Insurance-CustomerClaim-Prediction-using-Machine-Learning/README.md

 • Our best model based on the result of the ROC AUC score, classification report, and confusion matrix is the tuned AdaBoost model that demonstrates a high reduction in both false positives and false negatives compared to the logistic regression and gradient boosting model.
 This model has an ROC AUC score of 0.715 which indicates 71.5% in distinguishing claim and non-claim. while this is not perfect, it provides a reasonable level of discrimination ability, particularly in the context of a highly imbalanced dataset.

- • The best parameter of the tuned AdaBoost model consists of:
+ • The best parameter of the tuned AdaBoost model consists of n_estimators (180), learning_rate (0.01), and max_depth (2)
- 	* n_estimators : 180
-	* learning_rate : 0.01
-	* max_depth: 2

-• Based on feature importance, features that crucial for claim the AdaBoost model consist of 'Agency_3', 'Net Sales', 'Commission (in value)', 'Product Name_3', and 'Destination_3'.
+• Based on feature importance, features that are crucial for the AdaBoost model travel insurance claim consist of 'Agency_3', 'Net Sales', 'Commission (in value)', 'Product Name_3', and 'Destination_3'.
 This suggests that specific agencies, financial metrics, and insurance product types, play an important role in claim predictions.

 • Based on local interpretation using LIME (Local Interpretable Model-agnostic Explanations) for the AdaBoost model, ○ 'Net Sales' & 'Commision in (Value)': A higher value of these features contributes positively to the likelihood of a claim.